All images: @maiharamarjorie

 The Brazilian government introduces a bill PL 490/2007, which threatens to strip over 300 Indigenous communities of their precious land rights.

-The Yawa #TOGETHER partnership with #TOGETHERBAND launches and the Yawa Band is born!
+The Yawa #TOGETHER partnership with #TOGETHERBAND launches on Kickstarter and the Yawa Band is born!